SherlockPsy/Life/TOTAL_PLAN.md

 - No seed data
 - No test writes
 - No background simulation or hidden state evolution
+- No director logic
 - No time-driven outcome engine (time is context only)
-- No semantic schedulers (no “because it is 9am, force breakfast”)
-- No director logic

 ================================================================================
 EXECUTION CANON — MILESTONE 1 — YOU CAN SPEAK TO REBECCA